-Dexter is a Calloway county town six miles north of Murray that was on the Paducah, Tennessee, and Alabama Railroad.
+Dexter is a Calloway county community six miles north of Murray that was on the Paducah, Tennessee, and Alabama Railroad.
 The area was settled in the nineteenth century and the town was established when the railroad arrived circa 1890.
 There are several stories about the source of the name, including being named for Dexter, Missouri, a town on another railroad, or for a railroad officer.

 SEARCH THE KENTUCKY ATLAS & GAZETTEER

-© 2023 David C. Elbon
+© 2024 David C. Elbon